-Project type: Field school & conservation workshop.
-The variety of activities and team flexibility make this project suitable for both beginners and advanced (either volunteers or students) in conservation.
+Project type: Conservation workshop and field school.
+The various activities and team's flexibility make this project suitable for both beginners and advanced students in conservation.
+Good manual dexterity and ability to carry out delicate bench work are recommended.

 The field school started: 2009